api3dao/old-api3-docs/docs/beacon/v0.1/README.md

 The Beacon Server contract (_RrpBeaconServer.sol_) maintains a cache of on-chain Beacon values readily available for smart contracts to retrieve instantly as illustrated in figure below.
 A Beacon is updated when a pre-defined tolerance of the Beacon's value is detected.
-Each Beacon has its own configuration for updates.
+Each Beacon has its own configuration parameters that define when and how it updates.
 See the [readBeacon()](./functions/read-beacon.md) function doc and learn how your smart contract can access a Beacon .

 > ![dapp-beacon.png](./assets/images/dapp-beacon.png)